Thinking about vegetable garden layout plans and spacing requirements that go along with them?

 Let’s review now up to this point.
 Here’s the foundation for simple vegetable garden layout plans and spacing specs:

 - Paper and Colors to draw the map.
-I use this Grid Paper and these colorful pens to draw mine.
+I use Grid Paper and colorful pens to draw mine.

 - You need to know where all the important landmarks are.